thomasloven/hass-favicon/README.md

 - Make sure to clear the cache of your browser to get the new icons.

 # Options

+- `title` - The title to display at the top of the window or browser tab.

 - `favicon` - an .ico file which is displayed in your browser tab or bookmark menu.